-Foreside Fund Services, LLC is the distributor (also known as the principal underwriter) of the shares of the Fund and is located at Three Canal Plaza, Suite 100, Portland, Maine 04101.
+Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (d/b/a ACA Group), is the distributor (also known as the principal underwriter) of the shares of the Fund and is located at Three Canal Plaza, Suite 100, Portland, Maine 04101.
 The Distributor is a registered broker-dealer and is a member of FINRA.
 The Distributor is not affiliated with the Trust, the Advisor, the Sub-Advisor or any other service provider for the Fund.